-Grab our free pattern template and some simple craft supplies and get ready for a fun time making this cute paper plate panda bear craft with your kids today!
+Grab our pattern template and some simple craft supplies and get ready for a fun time making this cute paper plate panda bear craft with your kids today!

 Are you ready for ultimate paper plate cuteness?
 We’ve recently created some amazing paper plate animal crafts like our adorable sloth and darling koala, and today I’m super excited to introduce you to our amazing panda bear.

 All you need to make this cute craft is a few paper plates (of course), some cardboard, googly eyes and a few other simple craft supplies I’m certain you already have on hand right now.